About Joe StatlerJoe Statler Has Served Us Well in the WV House of Delegates

 Statler was elected to the WV House of Delegates in 2020, 2016 and 2014.
 During his legislative tenure, Joe championed numerous pieces of passed legislation in Charleston, including the LOCAL act, with the goal of improving roads across the state.
 He championed education in Charleston, including proudly serving as Vice Chair of the House Education Committee.
 Joe’s long standing commitment to education meant that he always had the best interests of the state’s education system at heart.
 Statler was instrumental in creating and chairing the first House Committee on Fire Departments and Emergency Medical Services.
 In this position he led the charge in addressing the concerns of West Virginia’ first responders.

 Previously in 2002, he was elected to the Monongalia Board of Education and served as Vice-President from 2008-2012.
-Statler led efforts to ensure that budget limitations were balanced with the need for outstanding curriculum, teachers, and facilities; always putting students and quality
+Statler led efforts to ensure that budget limitations were balanced with the need for outstanding curriculum, teachers, and facilities; always putting students and quality education first.

 Statler has served on the Monongalia County Technical Education Center Advisory Board since 1992.
 Joe also led efforts as Co-Chair of the Clay-Battelle Athletic Facilities Board.
 He helped secure funding for the facilities, and dedicated hundreds of hours of labor to construct both the ballpark and athletic field for the students of Clay-Battelle.